john-minney-iii/CS350-Project-1/README.md

 ***
 ### Pushing to the Repo
 Due to merge conflicts we will have a seperate branch for each team of developers or task.
 We can then use these branches to push code without causing merge conflicts between the teams/tasks.
 Below are the instructions to change branches.

+Make Sure to Checkout Jacob's Tutorial.
+It is amazing [Video Link](https://youtu.be/0urqEJmf73s)

 To create a branch you can either follow the steps below or ask me (John Minney) and I can get it set up for you.
 > * While looking at the Github page for the project look for a dropdown menu that will most likely say "main"